Complaint Procedure 4.401

 - A statement of the student's procedural rights

-On written request of the student, the hearing may be held prior to the expiration of the seven day advance notification period, if the Dean of Students concurs with this change.
+With approval from the student, the hearing may be held prior to the expiration of the seven day advance notification period, if the Dean of Student Services and Development concurs with this change.

 - The right to counsel or advisement.
 The role of the person acting as counsel or advisor is solely to advise the student.
 The counsel or advisor speaks only to the charged student; not to the Student Affairs Committee.
 The school is not responsible for providing counsel for students.
 This is a disciplinary hearing, not a trial.

 - The right to produce witnesses, documentation, and evidence.
 The student shall be allowed to present relevant documentation and to produce pertinent witnesses to the incident/issue.

 - The right to information.
 All relevant records, not restricted for official use, will be made available to the student (s) for use as documentation in the hearing.
 A request for relevant records must allow due time for processing and must not be in violation of the Family Educational Rights and Privacy Act (FERPA), which is described in the ECC catalog.